FactomProject/FactomDocs/factomDataStructureDetails.md

 ## Block Elements

-These data structures are constructed of User Elements, etc.
+These data structures are constructed of mostly User Elements defined by the Federated servers.

 ### Directory Block